Online Manipal Editorial Team | May 05, 2022

 An online degree can be the best second option to pursue with a physical degree programme.
 Online Manipal is a brilliant platform to do two online degree programmes in parallel.
 As per the guidelines, students pursuing a physical or regular programme can enrol in either another regular programme or distance or online programme.
-Once these guidelines enter the implementation phase, students can enrol in any of our online degree programmes through the Online Manipal platform to gain more knowledge and in-demand skills to prepare for future workplaces.
+Students who pursue a regular course at Manipal University Jaipur can enrol in any of our online degree programmes through the Online Manipal platform to gain more knowledge and in-demand skills to prepare for future workplaces.

 You can pursue the online degrees at Online Manipal from the comfort of your home at your convenient pace.
 Expert academicians at Manipal designed the online degree curriculum with inputs from the industry.
 The platform also provides placement assistance to students to find suitable jobs and thrive in their careers.

 Who is eligible for dual degree at Online Manipal?

 - Students of MUJ who are pursuing on-campus undergraduate and postgraduate programmes are eligible to apply for a simultaneous online programme.

 - On-campus UG students looking to pursue a second bachelor’s degree programme